Rejoice! I'm Dead!

 Rejoice!
-I'm Dead! is the fourteenth studio album by Gong and the eleventh album by the Daevid Allen version of the group.
+I'm Dead! is the fourteenth studio album by Gong, their first to be recorded after the death of band founder Daevid Allen.
 It was released on 16 September 2016.

 Overview

 Rejoice!
 I'm Dead! is the first Gong album to be released since the deaths of co-founders Daevid Allen and Gilli Smyth.
 Dave Sturt stated about the album: 'Inspired by the light, love and passing of our dear friend and inspiration, Daevid Allen.'

 Recording

 Recorded at Brixton Hill Studios "and beyond", Spring 2016.